 Insiders Tip: If you ride during the winter, some trips from Fisherman's Wharf on Blue and Gold Fleet (not Golden Gate Ferry) are scheduled as taking longer than others because they stop in Tiburon on their way to Sausalito, although this is not mentioned when you buy a Sausalito ticket.
 It's a beautiful variation on the voyage, but takes a few minutes of extra time.
 In summer the voyages are separate and this does not apply.

 Ferry Piers in San Francisco & the Muni F Line

-The map below shows the Fisherman's Wharf pier as "A" and the Ferry Building as "B".
+The map below shows the Fisherman's Wharf pier and the Ferry Building and the route between them.

 During most of the day the wait between F trains is between 5 and 12 minutes.